Black Friday Code: DIGEST35

 What Is Autoimmune Gastritis?

-If untreated, vitamin B12 deficiency can lead to pernicious anemia, which causes symptoms like crippling fatigue, nerve problems, heart palpitations, indigestion, and weight loss from a lack of appetite 3
+If left untreated, ongoing vitamin B12 deficiency can lead to pernicious anemia, which may cause symptoms like crippling fatigue, nerve problems, heart palpitations, indigestion, and weight loss from a lack of appetite 2

-Autoimmune gastritis can also cause the mucosal lining in the stomach and upper part of the intestines to thin (a process called atrophy).
-This can put us at high risk of developing intestinal metaplasia (abnormal cell growth) or hyperplasia (too much cell growth) in the lining of the intestine 4.
+Over time, autoimmune gastritis can also cause the lining in the stomach and upper part of the intestines to thin (a medical condition called atrophic gastritis).
+Atrophic gastritis increases the risk of developing intestinal metaplasia (abnormal cell growth) or hyperplasia (too much cell growth) in the intestinal lining 3.

 Symptoms of Autoimmune Gastritis

-Decreased stomach acid puts people with AIG at an increased risk of Helicobacter pylori infection.
+Decreased stomach acid increases the risk of Helicobacter pylori infection in people with AIG.
 In turn, H. pylori is a risk factor for a type of stomach tumor called gastric adenocarcinoma and peptic ulcers 6

 Autoimmune gastritis often coexists with other autoimmune diseases.
 These include 7:

 Early diagnosis of AIG is key to preventing longer-term complications, such as gastric cancer or severe nutrient deficiencies.
-Diagnosing AIG typically requires a combination of the following tests 6.
+Diagnosing AIG typically requires a combination of the tests listed below 5.

 Blood tests for AIG may measure: